zng-ui/zng/TODO/_current.md

 ## Refactored loop monitor to force poll/render when stuck

 * Restore from force mode if recovered?
-* Trace widget name.
-* Trace widget constructor functions (add this to inspector?).
+* Trace widget constructor functions (add to inspector?).